 Whether you live in the city, Central Plains, the Shawnee Hills or other areas downstate, if you are thinking about privately selling your used car or truck, you’ve come to the right place.
 With an estimated 7 million registered trucks and cars in the state of Illinois, it is no wonder that thousands of private car owners from the Land of Lincoln have used Autotrader to sell their car.
-We’ve outlined below the 8 steps required to sell a car in the state of Illinois.
+Below, we’ve outlined the eight steps and forms required for how to sell a car in the state of Illinois so you can sell your car quickly for the most cash.
 Most U.S. states consider the vehicle title a legal document which is why it is advised to use the legal names (no nicknames) of both parties involved along with legible handwriting using a black or blue ink.
 Mistakes, errors and using cover up or correction fluid (like White Out) may void the document so be careful and take your time filling it out.

 Step 1: Allow the Buyer to Have the Vehicle Inspected by a Third Party

 Step 4: Prepare Bills of Sale for Both Yourself and for the Buyer